· Johannes Millan · 6 min read

 TL;DR: Which one should you choose?

-- Super Productivity: Best for developers and privacy advocates who need deep integration with Jira/GitHub/GitLab and want to keep their data on their own machine.
+Super Productivity: Best for developers and privacy advocates who need deep integration with Jira/GitHub/GitLab, API/plugin extensibility, and local data ownership.

 ⏱️ The Contenders